dotandl/ProgressBar-CPlusPlus/docs/usage.md

 ProgressBarManager manager; // It will create class instance for classic progress bar...
 ProgressBarManager manager(ProgressBarType::color); // ...but if You want, you can decide which progress bar type will be created
 ```

+`ProgressBarManager` can run in 2 modes: `color` or `classic`.If you specify `color` mode in the constructor, `ProgressBarManager` will check whether user's terminal supports colors and use them, otherwise `classic` mode will be chosen.
+If you don't specify the mode in the constructor, `classic` mode will be used by default.

+On pictures was shown `classic` mode.

 ### Progress Bar
 ![Progress bar in action](img/ProgressBar.png)